The Timestamp of Timed Automata: Introduction

 \section{Introduction}

 Timed automata ($\ta$) are finite automata extended with clocks that measure the time that elapsed since past events in order to control the triggering of future events.
-They were defined by Alur and Dill \cite{ta} as abstract models of real-time systems, and were implemented in tools like UPPAAL \cite{uppaal}, Kronos \cite{Kronos98} and RED \cite{Wang04}.
+They were defined by Alur and Dill in their seminal paper \cite{ta} as abstract models of real-time systems and were implemented in tools like UPPAAL \cite{uppaal}, Kronos \cite{Kronos98}, RED \cite{Wang04} and PRISM\cite{Prism11}.

-A fundamental problem in this area is the reachability problem, where in its basic form it asks whether a given location of the $\ta$ is reachable from the initial location.
-The set of states of the system (i.e. locations and valuation to the clocks) is, in general, an infinite uncountable set.
-However, through the construction of the finitely-many equivalence classes of regions, the reachability problem becomes a simple decidable problem (although of complexity PSPACE-complete), as shown in \cite{ta}.
+A fundamental problem in this area is the reachability problem, which in its basic form asks whether a given location of a timed automaton is reachable from the initial location.
+The set of states of the system (i.e., locations and valuation to the clocks) is, in general, an infinite uncountable set.
+However, through the construction of a region automaton, which contains finitely-many equivalence classes of regions \cite{ta}, the reachability problem becomes a decidable problem (though of complexity PSPACE-complete).

 Research on the reachability problem went beyond the above basic question.
 In \cite{CY92} it is shown that the problem of the minimum and maximum reachability time is also PSPACE-complete.
 In another work, \cite{CJ99}, which is more of a theoretical nature, the authors show that some problems on the relations between states may be defined in the decidable theory of the domain of real numbers equipped with the addition operation.
 In particular, the reachability problem between any two states is decidable.
 For other aspects of the reachability problem, also in the context of variants and extensions of timed automata (e.g. with game and probability characteristics) we refer to \cite{CY92},\cite{member-ta-ha}, \cite{TY01}, \cite{WZP03}, \cite{control_ta}, \cite{HP06}, \cite{CHKM11}, \cite{HOW12}.
+In this paper we generalize the reachability problem in another direction.
+We show that the problem of computing the set of all time values on which any observable transition occurs (and thus, a location is reached by an observable transition) is solvable.
+This set, called the \emph{timestamp} of the automaton $A$ and denoted $\TTTSSS(A)$, is more precisely defined to be the set of all pairs $(t, a)$ that appear in the observable timed traces of $A$.
+Note that for this definition it does not matter whether we consider infinite runs or finite ones.